 B. Ethiopians come and worship God.

 a.
-A present will be brought: Isaiah announces a day when Ethiopians will come and worship the Lord, and bring gifts to Him to the place of the name of the Lord of hosts, to Mount Zion.
+A present will be brought to the LORD of hosts: Isaiah announces a day when Ethiopians will come and worship the LORD and bring gifts to Him to the place of the name of the LORD of hosts, to Mount Zion.

-© 2001 David Guzik – No distribution beyond personal use without permission
+©2018 David Guzik – No distribution beyond personal use without permission